newcoder75/drone/README.md

 # Components for this code:

-HC-05 module, 4 potentiometers, 4 dc motors, arduino uno, L298N motor driver.
+HC-05 module, 2 simonk esc30a motor drivers, 2 12v dc motors and 1 arduino

+made for the macmillan budding scientist competition